 If your pap smear is normal, your result will say negative for intraepithelial lesion or malignancy.
 Normal cells need to be seen in order to make this diagnosis.
 Your doctor will schedule the next routine Pap test according to the local guidelines.

-Why is this important?
 A cancer result requires immediate treatment.
-Contact your doctor if you receive a cancer result and do not receive information regarding the next steps in a timely manner.
+Contact your doctor if you are given a cancer result and do not receive information regarding the next steps in a timely manner.

-Why is this important?
-You should talk with you doctor about any of the above preliminary abnormal results.
-In most situations, additional tests or a repeat Pap test will be recommended.
+You should talk with your doctor about any of the above preliminary abnormal results.
+In most situations, additional tests such as a colposcopy or a repeat Pap test will be recommended.

 Cells from inside the endometrial cavity (the endometrium) may be seen in your tissue sample.
 This result is considered normal in women under the age of 45.
 However, for women over the age of 45 years, these cells are potentially abnormal.

 If you are over 45 years of age and endometrial cells are seen on your Pap smear, your doctor may recommend additional tests.
 The tests may include taking a small sample of tissue from the inside of your uterus in a procedure called an endometrial biopsy.